How to fix and prevent Mac overheating

 If you find yourself asking “why does Mac keep overheating?” way too often, keep in mind these simple tips:

-• Work on a well-ventilated, flat surface and be extra careful not to block the vents if you must use your Mac on any soft, textile covered surfaces
+• Work on a well-ventilated, flat surface, and be extra careful not to block the vents if you must use your Mac on any soft, textile-covered surfaces.

-• Avoid direct sunlight and temperatures outside the 50 °F to 95 °F range
+• Avoid direct sunlight and temperatures outside the 50 °F to 95 °F range.

-• Open at least some of the web pages you visit in your lightest browser (note that Chrome is notorious for CPU usage, opt for Safari or try MenubarX)
+• Open at least some of the web pages you visit in your lightest browser (note that Chrome is notorious for CPU usage, opt for Safari or try MenubarX).

 Intuitive ClearVPN skips all the tech talk and simply guarantees:

-• Security of all your incoming and outcoming web traffic encrypted with bank-level AES-256 algorithm to prevent tracking
+• Security of all your incoming and outcoming web traffic encrypted with bank-level AES-256 algorithm to prevent tracking.

-• Anonymity with strict no-log policy that ensures that none of your data is collected, stored, or shared
+• Anonymity with strict no-log policy that ensures that none of your data is collected, stored, or shared.

-How to cool down Mac and prevent overheating
+Solved: How to cool down Mac and prevent overheating

-Learning why does Mac get so hot helps you avoid the most obvious risk factors that cause Mac overheating and threaten to damage your Mac’s battery and sensitive hardware.
+Learning why does Mac get so hot helps you avoid the most obvious risk factors that cause Mac overheating and threaten to damage the battery and sensitive hardware.
 So the sooner you take temperature monitors under control with instant vitals from iStat Menus or heat protection features from AlDente Pro, the better.
 Besides, take a closer look at the CPU strain from all the apps, processes, and open browser tabs running in the background.
-Use Activity Monitor to get an idea of what consumes the most CPU, or get App Tamer or QuitAll to manage the CPU load in real time and quit the threatening processes when necessary.
+Use Activity Monitor to get an idea of what consumes the most CPU, or get App Tamer or QuitAll to manage the CPU load in real-time and quit the threatening processes when necessary.

-Overheating mac FAQ
+FAQ

 How bad is overheating for a Mac?